astronomer/docs/learn/connections/redshift.md

 <TabItem value="iam-creds">

 You can use IAM credentials to connect Airflow to Redshift.
 This approach lets you use IAM credentials and limits Airflow's permissions.
-The limitation of this method is that you must mount a credentials file to your Docker containers.
+The limitation of this method is that you must include an AWS credentials file in your Airflow project.

 Following information is required: